JRWu/gpu-compute-environment/README.md

 `cd gpu-compute-environment/`

-3. Rename the project from <project:> to <my_project:>.
-You can set "my_project" to be whatever you want.
+3. Rename the project from 'project:' to 'my_project:'.
+You can set 'my_project' to be whatever you want.
 This step is important if multiple users on a single system wish to use this gpu-compute-environment.

 `sed -i -e 's#project:#my_project:#g' docker-compose.yml`